 If an incident occurs, many will look to leave Russia.
 Again, the natural tendency to want to get to the airport will put many in another hot zone that could be the next target.
 We recommend that people consider finding a way to get to Turkey for safer passage back to their home country.
 One route to consider is by boat.
 Charters will be available and could bring people to a Turkish port safely from which one could get to an airport which would be far less of a target.

 Personal Security Risks Are Just as Real

-Large scale threats at the Sochi Olympics are monopolizing press headlines these days.
+Large-scale threats at the Sochi Olympics are monopolizing press headlines these days.
 While people should certainly heed all warnings and be on the lookout for suspicious activities, they should also consider their own personal safety as they attend the Games.
 If there is an incident many miles outside the Ring of Steel, that will take some security attention away from the interior zone.
 We urge people to be on alert since the first incident could be a screen for a larger one closer to the venues.

 How to Avoid Pickpockets at the Sochi Olympics

 Not every threat is a violent one.
-People should be aware the pickpockets will be on lookout for tourists who they will assume are carrying more money than the average Russian.
+People should be aware the pickpockets will be on the lookout for tourists who they will assume are carrying more money than the average Russian.
 We recommend having a “throw-away wallet” handy.
 This wallet, which is not your real one, should be readily available to you should someone threaten you and ask for your money.
-It should look well used; have a small amount of money, a few cancelled credit cards and some other things to make it look real.
+It should look well used; have a small amount of money, a few canceled credit cards and some other things to make it look real.
 It will likely satisfy the attacker.
-Somewhere much more hidden and hard to get to should be your real wallet, which has your proper identification, money and real credit cards.
+Somewhere much more hidden and hard to get to should be your real wallet, which has your proper identification, money, and real credit cards.

 The Sochi Olympics should be a wonderful expression of human achievement in sports and in all likelihood; it will go off without incident.
 But, paying attention to large and small scale threats, including updates from the U.S. Embassy in Moscow, and heeding our recommendations could make a big difference if something goes wrong.